cmu-sei/terraform-provider-identity/README.md

 TF_ID_API_URL=<the url of the identity api>
 ```

+### Identity Accounts
+The provider can interact with the Identity API to create and manage Identity accounts.
+The Player Provider can then be used to create Player users corresponding to these accounts.

 There are some differences to note between this type and other resource types.
 Identity accounts cannot be truly deleted.
 A `terraform destroy` will simply deactivate the targeted account.
 The only fields that can be truly updated (ie updated without creating anything new) are an account's role and a property's value.
 The key of a property can be updated, but doing so requires creating a new property.
 This is handled automatically by the provider.

 ### Properties
 Properties are blocks that can be added to an account.
 When an account is created, the API will automatically assign it a name, username, and email property.
 These three properties are ignored by the provider.

 See below for an example of an account and property.
+Note that some account fields are not shown in the example because they are computed by the provider.
+See below for details on the fields.

 ```
-resource "crucible_identity_account" "test" {
+resource "identity_account" "Demo" {
     username = "someUserName@sei.cmu.edu"
     password = "Password"
     role = "Member"